 Connecting with the world is extremely important in communication careers.
 International students studying in communication schools will develop networking, interviewing, and other people skills.
 Sometimes the students will have to be aggressive to get the information they need in the time they need it.
 If connecting with the world frightens you, or if you have an overwhelming shyness, a communication degree may seem stressful.
 Connecting with people is the most employed skill in the job.
 If you have excellent writing and speaking skills, it will not do much good if you cannot network, interview, or present projects properly.
 Since communication schools will teach these skills to their students, those who find connecting with people frightening but connecting with the world exhilarating should take a few classes and work with campus media to ensure that there are no hindrances.

 Of course a communication degree will offer specific careers.
-Depending on the concentration, international students who obtain this degree can become print journalists, online journalists, broadcast journalists, social media specialists, public relations specialists, advertisers, writers, editors, authors, and more.
+Depending on the concentration, international students who obtain this degree can go on to become print journalists, online journalists, broadcast journalists, social media specialists, public relations specialists, advertisers, writers, editors, authors, and more.
 If any of these careers interests you, a communication degree will be an ideal way to get there.
 These careers require employees to be flexible, both with work responsibilities and with work hours.
-Communication careers are fast-paced and deadlines are imperative.
-People in communication careers will meet a multitude of people and networking is a must.
+Communication careers are fast-paced and meeting deadlines is imperative.
 Communication careers allow you to see the world from fresh perspectives and present the world to an audience.
 International students seeking this career should earn a communication degree with a specialized concentration in their select career route.